dotnet/csharpstandard/standard/classes.md

 A virtual property declaration specifies that the accessors of the property are virtual.
 The `virtual` modifier applies to all non-private accessors of a property.
 When an accessor of a virtual property has the private *accessor_modifier*, the `private` accessor is implicitly not virtual.

 An abstract property declaration specifies that the accessors of the property are virtual, but does not provide an actual implementation of the accessors.
 Instead, non-abstract derived classes are required to provide their own implementation for the accessors by overriding the property.
-Because an accessor for an abstract property declaration provides no actual implementation, its *accessor-body* simply consists of a semicolon.
+Because an accessor for an abstract property declaration provides no actual implementation, its *accessor_body* simply consists of a semicolon.
 An abstract property shall not have a `private` accessor.

 A property declaration that includes both the `abstract` and `override` modifiers specifies that the property is abstract and overrides a base property.
 The accessors of such a property are also abstract.